Last Updated on August 7, 2020 by Nina Ahmedow

 As someone who also reads other travel blogs, I understand very well the impact a travel blogger can have on your decision making.

 And this is one of the amazing things about the internet.
 We can look up everything online.

 But I think personal opinion is important on travel blogs because it’s what makes them useful.

 I travel as a woman of Muslim heritage but with immense passport privilege (as of 2019, Germany shares the top 2 spot of most powerful passports with two other countries), and my views have everything to do with my upbringing and background.

 Why this post?
-So I recently saw a post in a Facebook group where someone asked if travel bloggers should really be honest.
+So I recently saw a post in a Facebook group where someone asked this exact question: “Should travel bloggers be honest?”
 The person suggested that since travelers only spend a limited amount of time in a place their opinion is actually irrelevant.
 They were angry that another travel blogger had written something negative about a place they used to live in.